regoclint/prac/Notes.md

 String buffer - is synchronized, slow
 String builder - is not synchronized, twice as fast

+Final
+    classes - Cannot be inherited...This can confer security eg. java.lang.system methods - cannot be overriden
+    variables - are constant

 Generics
 - <T> used for type safety.
 - Also helps reducing the number of overloaded functions